mii-llm/propaganda/README.md

 # Propaganda Eval

 **Propaganda** is a framework designed to evaluate and train LLMs (Large Language Models) on political opinions and bias.
 We aim to analyze both open-source and closed-source LLMs to understand the political positions and biases expressed in their outputs.
+Moreover we provide a set of recipes to enforce political positions into the models by creating ad hoc curated datasets and by applying fine tuning techniques.
 By releasing our work in the open, we hope to foster contributions not only from technical groups and departments but also from social sciences institutions.

 This framework offers opportunities for expansion in various directions and could become the standard reference for evaluating LLMs on political topics, particularly those that influence public opinion.